zcox10/template_ds_setup/README.md

 `jupyter-repo2docker <source-repository>`

 In this case, the source-repository will be the URL of your GitHub repo.
-Additionally, within the git repo's root directory run the command:
+We'll close out of this environment in order to make it editable with `CTRL + C`.
+We'll then run this command within the git repo's root directory in order to save all the local changes we'll make:

 `jupyter-repo2docker --editable .`